sschwindt/hydro-informatics/docs/source/geopy/geospatial-data.rst

 .. figure:: ../img/geo-raster-illu.png
    :alt: raster file illustration GeoTiff

-   :caption: Illustration of the Natural Earth’s NE1_50M_SR_W.tif raster zoomed on Nepal, with point and line shapefiles indicating major cities and country borders, respectively.
+   Illustration of the Natural Earth’s NE1_50M_SR_W.tif raster zoomed on Nepal, with point and line shapefiles indicating major cities and country borders, respectively.
 Take note of the tile-like appearance of the grid, where each tile corresponds to a 50m-x-50m raster cell.

 .. _prj: